 of its tourists and those visitors shouldn't ask too much of a small

 town -- just let those great things happen naturally once you arrive.

 It's all part of the plan to relax and unwind in one of New Hampsire's

 great lakeside towns.

-Lake views from high above in dowtown Meredith.
+Lake views from high above in downtown Meredith.

 Book a room in

 this article, please share through any of the social media buttons